Share

 Wait time for an EAD

 If you have a pending asylum application, the processing time is 30 days.
 This is in addition to the 150 days you must wait to apply.
-The period of time during which an asylum application is pending before getting an EAD is called the “180-day asylum EAD clock.”
+The time during which an asylum application is pending before getting an EAD is called the “180-day asylum EAD clock.”

 EAD expiration